Total curvature of complete surfaces in hyperbolic space: Introduction and main results

 where $\#$ stands for the cardinal.
 Hence, we can rewrite \eqref{motivacio} as follows

-Our main result is a similar formula for complete surfaces in $\mathbb H^3$ defining a smooth curve $C$ at infinity.
-In that case, the last two terms of the previous equation are replaced by a conformal invariant of the geometry of $C$ in the ideal boundary of $\mathbb H^3$.
-To be precise, our result applies to surfaces with cone-like ends in the sense defined next.
+Our main result is a similar formula for complete surfaces in $\mathbb H^3$ defining a smooth curve $C$ in $\partial_\infty \mathbb H^3$, the ideal boundary of hyperbolic space.
+In that case, the last two terms of the previous equation are replaced by a conformal (or M\"obius) invariant of the geometry of $C$ in $\partial_\infty\mathbb H^3$.
+To be precise, our result applies to surfaces with {\em cone-like ends} in the sense defined next.
 A similar notion of cone-like ends for submanifolds in euclidean space appears in \cite{kuehnel}.